Hype-Toriyama/GPS-Audiogame/README.md

 I wrote it, because already existing GPS services did not meet the "game" requirements, like enabling and disabling story parts after hearing them once.

+To-Do:
+- Up until now, Unity's editor is the editor to use.
+There is no seperate editor
+- Menu currently only supports one scene/ level (which is all I needed up until now)